cnordenb/html_sudoku/README.md

 - The maximum amount of clues in this implementation is arbitrary.

 ## Warning
 - These sudokus are computer-generated and are not handcrafted.
-Read Nobuhiko Kanamoto's [plea](https://www.nikoli.co.jp/en/puzzles/sudoku/why_hand_made/) as to why you should only play handmade sudokus.
+Read Nobuhiko Kanamoto's [plea](https://www.nikoli.co.jp/en/puzzles/sudoku/why_hand_made/) as to why you should only play sudokus hand made by humans.